Student

 General Education—Information Literacy: Computer Programming and its Applications (undergraduate programs)

 Beginning in Academic Year 2019–20, Information Literacy: Computer Programming and its Applications is now a compulsory general education course for all students except international students and continuing education undergraduate students.
 Please visit the General Education webpage for a list of departments that are exempt from the course.
 All freshmen at the University will automatically be pre-enrolled in the course.
-The course is conducted in two sessions, with the first taking place in the first nine weeks of the semester and the second in the last nine weeks.
+The course is conducted in two sessions, with the first taking place in the first eight weeks of the semester and the second in the last eight weeks.

 Sexual harassment complaints